viamrobotics/docs/docs/components/camera/esp32-camera.md

 {{< alert title="Info" color="info" >}}

-The`esp32-camera` camera model is not currently available as a built-in option in [the Viam app](https://app.viam.com), so you cannot use **Builder** mode to configure this board.
+The`esp32-camera` camera model is not currently available as a built-in option in [the Viam app](https://app.viam.com), so you cannot use **Builder** mode to configure this camera.

 {{< /alert >}}